Mihir0106/Mihir0106/README.md

 - 🎓 Graduate from **NIT Hamirpur** with a strong foundation in Computer Science

-- 💼 Previously **Backend Engineer at MPL (Mobile Premier League)**, building scalable gaming platforms
+- 💼 Currently **Software Engineer at MPL (Mobile Premier League)**, building scalable gaming platforms

 - 🚀 Passionate about **AI**, **Backend Engineering**, and **distributed systems** design